proghub13/easy-flasher-legacyplugins/README.md

 If you have a suggestion, but you do not know how to program, write to the mail. arseniykorobeinikov@mail.ru We will review your message and maybe write a plugin.

-You can support the developer through donation alerts (https://www.donationalerts.com/r/korobochekspichek ) or by transfer to card 2202 2032 6959 5973 (Sberbank)
+You can support the developer through DALink (https://dalink.to/easy_flasher) or by transfer to card 2202 2032 6959 5973 (Sberbank)